6 Key Supply Chain Risks (and Remedies) Every Business Must Manage

 If products are found to not comply with legislation, businesses could face shipments being stopped at the border, product withheld fines being charged, or being unable to import into certain markets.

 Detainments at the border aren’t just an inconvenience – they are a financial disaster waiting to happen.
-The latest detention statistics from US Customs & Border Protection (CBP) show that July 2024 had the highest dollar value of apparel, footwear and textiles shipment detentions since the enactment of the Uyghur Forced Labor Prevention Act (UFLPA), at over US $16 million in that month alone.
+The latest detention statistics from US Customs & Border Protection (CBP) show that UFLPA enforcement is rising.
+July 2024 had the highest dollar value of apparel, footwear and textiles shipment detentions since the enactment of the Uyghur Forced Labor Prevention Act (UFLPA), at over US $16 million in that month alone.

-As we see more and more regulations coming into effect that impact upon supply chains, this risk is only likely to increase.
+As we see more and more regulations coming into effect that impact upon supply chains, and that increase business compliance requirements, this risk is only likely to rise.

 (Source: US Customs & Border Protection dashboard)